JitendraZaa/SalesforceNodejsBoilerPlate/README.md

 # Salesforce and NodeJs Boiler Plate

 Simple Node.js application with OAuth for getting started with Salesforce Integration.
-It only uses ForceTk and Bootstrap.
+It only uses ForceTk, JQuery and Bootstrap.

 **Steps to run:**
 * Clone this repository